mikoontz/remote-sensing-resistance/readme.md

 the models built in step 12 by running "analyses/13_probability-of-high-severity.R"

+14. Perform model comparisons between models built at different scales to determine the primary scale of effect of the heterogeneity.
+Run the "analyses/14_model-comparison.R" script.

-14. Calculate summary information for the CBI calibration step by running "analyses/14_cbi-summary-stats.R"
+15. Calculate summary information for the CBI calibration step by running "analyses/15_cbi-summary-stats.R"

+16. Compare the currently best-available YPMC wildfire dataset (USFS Region 5 Geospatial) to what we have developed by calculating some additional attribute information.
+Run "data/data_carpentry/16_ypmc-pixel-count-usfs-r5.R"